Looking for the best Disney park for teenagers?

 Disneyland Park gives you all the classic rides of Magic Kingdom with the addition of Star Wars Galaxy Edge.
 It is pretty hard to beat.

-It has been said that Galaxy’s Edge is almost like a separate park within Disneyland, and we agree.
 Rise of the Resistance is hands down the best ride in the entire park for teenagers so consider using your rope drop to get this one in.

 But Galaxy’s Edge isn’t all there is on offer for teens.
 Any trip to Disneyland with teenagers should include the Indiana Jones Adventure, which is a thrill ride that is only at Disneyland and not Disney World.